Tiramisu Cupcakes

 4. Carefully fold in the mascarpone cheese.

-5. With mixer on low speed, add the remaining cup of powdered sugar and mix just until smooth.
-You don’t want to over mix the msacarpone cheese or it could become too thin.
+5. With the mixer on low speed, add the remaining cup of powdered sugar and mix just until smooth.
+You donโ€™t want to overmix the mascarpone cheese, or it could become too thin.

-6. Pipe the frosting onto the cupcakes and sprinkle with some cocoa and top with chocolate covered espresso beans, if desired.
+6. Pipe the frosting onto the cupcakes and sprinkle with some cocoa, and top with chocolate-covered espresso beans, if desired.

 Notes

-Store in the refrigerator.
-When ready to serve, I recommend letting them sit out for 20-30 minutes, so they aren’t too cold and firm.
+• Store in the refrigerator.
+When ready to serve, I recommend letting them sit out for 20-30 minutes, so they arenโ€™t too cold and firm.

 Nutrition